com-480-data-visualization/project-2024-Formula1/README.md

 ### Related work
 1. In [this website](https://jasonjpaul.squarespace.com/formula-1-data-vis), Jason Paul outlines his process for understanding who is the greatest driver of all time, with a unique storytelling approach which acts as a choose-your-own-adventure structure for the user to click through.
 2. [This](https://f1-visualization.vercel.app) website, developed by Yannick Gloster, allows the user to see the race in an interesting dynamic visualisation, but does not provide much more information.
-3. [This](https://uxdesign.cc/visualizing-career-flows-in-sports-formula-1-3d88feca257c) visualisation is a static representation of the entire career of a particular team or a driver.
+3. [This](https://uxdesign.cc/visualizing-career-flows-in-sports-formula-1-3d88feca257c) visualisation is a static representation of the entire career of a particular team or a driver, designed by Ruban B.

 Our visualisation aims to be dynamic and interactive, while simultaneously guiding the user through the platform.
 We will talk about not only the driver or the team itself, but also the effect of the environment on their performance.
 In essence, we hope to differentiate ourselves by catering to a larger audience and guide them through the sport.